-Nazarene Bible College offers two degrees-the Bachelor of Arts in Ministry (B.A.Min.) and the Associate of Arts in Lay Ministries (A.A.L.M.).
+Nazarene Bible College offers two degrees-the Bachelor of Arts in Ministry (B.A.Min.) and the Associate of Arts in Ministry (A.A.Min.).
 The B.A.Min. degree is offered through two design structures-the traditional degree structure and the Advantage accelerated degree structure.
 Both structures are offered on campus and online.

 In the traditional degree structure, a B.A.Min. major can be taken in Bible and Theology, Christian Counseling (campus only), Christian Educational Ministries, Counseling for Christian Ministries (online only), Music Ministries, or Pastoral Ministries.
-In addition to a major, it is possible to receive a minor in Biblical Languages, Early Education Ministries, Christian Educational Ministries, Missions, Music Ministries, or Pastoral Ministries.
+In addition to a major, it is possible to receive a minor in Biblical Languages, Christian Educational Ministries, Leadership and Ethics, Missions, Music Ministries, or Pastoral Ministries.

-The A.A.L.M. degree (traditional degree structure only) offers concentrations in Church Ministries, Christian Educational Ministries, Early Education Ministries, and Music Ministries.
+The A.A.Min. degree (traditional degree structure only) offers concentrations in Church Ministries, Christian Educational Ministries, and Music Ministries.
 The associate of arts degree requires a minimum of 64 semester hours for graduation.

-In the Advantage accelerated degree structure, a major can be taken in Leadership and Ethics, Christian Counseling (campus only), Christian School Education, or Counseling for Christian Ministries (online only).
+In the Advantage accelerated degree structure, a major can be taken in Christian Counseling (campus only), Christian School Education, Counseling for Christian Ministries (online only), or Leadership and Ethics.